 Although velvet is strongly associated with European nobility, it is most commonly believed to have originated from Eastern culture.
 Pieces of velvet woven from silk have been found in China dating back to as far as 403 B.C.
 Iraq and Egypt were also among the first producers of velvet, with pieces dating back to 2000 B.C.

 Europeans introduced it into trade along the Silk Road, and Italy was the first European country to have a velvet industry.
 It soon became the largest producer and supplier in Europe.
 At the time, velvet was used in many luxury items such as curtains, furniture or clothing.
-Velvet production peaked during the Renaissance, especially the intricately patterned velvets we typically associated with the time.
+Velvet production peaked during the Renaissance, especially patterned velvets we usually associated with the time.

 As the Industrial Revolution brought technological advancement, it allowed for the clothing and textile manufacturing, including velvet, to be quicker and cheaper.
 Despite this, velvet’s association with luxury stuck, and it was still used to make clothes feel and look more glamorous.

 People’s love of velvet has lasted throughout the decades, with the glamorous vibe of the 1970’s and the 80’s and 90’s love affair with crushed velvet and devore worn by pop icons at the time.
 Nowadays, we see velvet in many different collections, styles and forms whether to help the trending 90’s revival, in more innovative and modern takes on the textile or lining your nearest theatre’s seats.

 How velvet is made